 Anna Kate has returned to her hometown to bury her beloved grandmother.
 It is supposed to be a quick trip to close her grandmother’s cafe but, Anna Kate finds herself drawn to the town.

 The longer Anna Kate stays, the more she finds out about her family, and the pull to fulfill a promise starts to compete directly with the pull of her heart.

-This book was an unexpected surprise.
-It has a little element of magic as well as a fairy tale feel.
+This pick from novels about food was an unexpected surprise.
+It has a little element of magic, as well as a fairy tale, feel.